 Read annotations from a file.

-.cef, or .set file and makes an
+.setfile and makes an

 The sampling frequency in the file.
 This parameter is necessary for *.vmrk, *.amrk, and *.cef files as Annotations are expressed in seconds and *.vmrk/*.amrk/*.cef files are in samples.
 For any other file format,

 sfreqis omitted.
 If set to ‘auto’ then the

-it may fail and give rise to error message stating that “buffer is
+This parameter is only used in EEGLAB (*.set) and omitted otherwise.
+If your *.set file contains non-ascii characters, sometimes reading it may fail and give rise to error message stating that “buffer is too small”.

 uint16_codecallows to specify what codec (for example: